bsaqqa/backfire/README.md

 10. Click on "Actions"
 11. Click New
 12. Select "Start a program"
-13. Enter the path to php.exe in the "Program/script" field
+13. Enter the path to `backfire.bat` in the "~/composer/vendor/bsaqqa/backfire/" field
-14. Enter the path to backup.php in the "Add arguments" field
+14. Enter the path to db:backup in the "Add arguments" field
 15. Click OK